 Emergency Department Training

-The training module will take approximately 30 minutes to complete and will consist of a pre-test, post-test, and knowledge checkpoints throughout the module.
+The training module will take approximately 30 minutes to complete and will consist of a learner survey, pre-test, post-test, and knowledge checkpoints throughout the module.
 A certificate of completion will be available to you via download or email after the training module’s post-test.

 By the end of the training module, you will be able to: